ASTHA-Lab/FlexDRAM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-**FlexDRAM** is an open-source, reconfigurable DRAM circuit-level simulation tool that enables precise design, modeling, and timing analysis of DRAM datapath from bitcell to I/O. It includes a Verilog-A access transistor generator, automated model wrappers, JEDEC-compliant timing, and a Spectre-compatible simulation flow.
+**FlexDRAM** is an open-source, reconfigurable DRAM circuit-level simulation tool that enables accurate design, modeling, and timing analysis of DRAM datapath from bitcell to chip I/O. It includes a Verilog-A access transistor generator, SPICE based datapath model, automated wrapper for design space exploration, and a Cadence Spectre-compatible simulation flow.

 ## 🔬 Motivation

-Existing DRAM models lack accuracy in sense amplifier design and access transistor characterization, leading to large errors in power and performance estimates.
+Existing circuit-level DRAM models lack accuracy in sense amplifier design and access transistor characterization, leading to large errors in power and performance estimates.
 FlexDRAM addresses these gaps by:
 - Supporting accurate access transistor modeling using I<sub>ON</sub> and I<sub>OFF</sub>
 - Providing a DRAM datapath model in SPICE validated against JEDEC DDR4 specs
 - Enabling fast design-space exploration with scaling, sizing, and transistor modeling tools